-You have been told to equip yourselves with the words of God, that regardless of what is arranged for you, all is orchestrated by God’s own hand, and that there is no need for your earnest prayer or supplication—they are useless.
-Yet in terms of the present situation, the practical problems facing you are unimaginable to you.
-If you merely await the arrangements of God, your progress will be too slow, and for those who don’t know how to experience there will be much passivity.
-Thus, if you are unable to completely see through to these things, then you are muddled and silly in your experiencing.
+You have been told to equip yourselves with the words of God, and that regardless of what is arranged for you, all is orchestrated by God’s own hand, that there is no need for your earnest prayer or supplication, and indeed these things are useless.
+Yet at present, the problems currently facing you are unimaginable to you.
+If you merely await the arrangements of God, your progress will be too slow, and for those who do not know how to experience there will be much passivity.
+Thus, if you are unable to see completely through to these things, then your experience will be muddled.
 If you have no reality but only words, is this not a sign of erroneousness?
 Much erroneousness is visible in you, this group.
-Today, you’re incapable of achieving such trials as “service-doers,” or else are incapable of imagining or achieving other refinement related to the words of God.
+Today, you are incapable of achieving such trials as “service-doers,” or else you are incapable of imagining or achieving other refinement related to the words of God.
 You must adhere to the many things you are required to put into practice.
-Which is to say, people must adhere to the many duties that they should perform.
-This is what people should adhere to, and what they must carry out.
+This is to say that people must adhere to the many duties that they should perform.
+This is what people should adhere to, and this is what they must carry out.
 Let the Holy Spirit do what must be done by the Holy Spirit; man can play no part in it.
 Man should adhere to what ought to be done by man, which bears no relation to the Holy Spirit.
-It is nothing but that which ought to be done by man, and should be adhered to as commandment, just like adherence to the law of the Old Testament.
-Although now is not the Age of Law, there are still many words of a kind with the Age of Law that should be adhered to, and they are not carried out merely by relying on being touched by the Holy Spirit, but are what should be adhered to by man.
+It is nothing but that which ought to be done by man, and should be adhered to as commandment, just like adherence to the law in the Old Testament.
+Although now is not the Age of Law, there are still many words that should be adhered to which are of the same kind as words spoken in the Age of Law.
+These words are not carried out merely by relying on the touch of the Holy Spirit, but rather, they are something that man should adhere to.
 For example: You shall not pass judgment on the work of the practical God.
 You shall not oppose the man who is testified to by God.
 Before God, you shall keep your place and shall not be dissolute.
 You should be moderate in speech, and your words and actions must follow the arrangements of the man testified to by God.
 You should revere the testimony of God.
 You shall not ignore the work of God and the words from His mouth.
 You shall not imitate the tone and aims of God’s utterances.
 Externally, you shall not do anything that manifestly opposes the man who is testified to by God.
-This, and more, is what each person should adhere to.
+And so on.
+These are what each person should adhere to.
 In each age, God specifies many rules that are akin to the laws and are to be adhered to by man.
-Through this, He constrains man’s disposition, and detects his sincerity.
-Take the words “Honor your father and your mother” of the Old Testament age, for example.
-These words do not apply today; at the time, they merely constrained some of man’s external disposition, they were used to demonstrate the sincerity of man’s belief in God, and were a mark of those who believed in God.
+Through this, He constrains man’s disposition and detects his sincerity.
+Consider the words “Honor your father and your mother” of the Old Testament age, for example.
+These words do not apply today; at the time, they merely constrained some of man’s external disposition, were used to demonstrate the sincerity of man’s belief in God, and were a mark of those who believed in God.
 Although now is the Age of Kingdom, there are still many rules that man must adhere to.
-The rules of the past don’t apply; today, there are many, more fitting practices for man to carry out, and which are necessary.
+The rules of the past do not apply, and today there are many more fitting practices for man to carry out, and which are necessary.
 They do not involve the work of the Holy Spirit and must be done by man.